Another U.S. Navy officer suspended in widening corruption probe

 WASHINGTON The U.S. Navy said on Thursday it has suspended the deputy commander of a unit responsible for port and harbor security as a result of allegations in the widening corruption probe involving a Singapore-based defense contractor.

 Francis, a 49-year-old Malaysian businessman, was arrested in San Diego on September 16.
-He was expected to appear at a bail hearing in California on Thursday.
+A federal magistrate granted him $1 million bail on Thursday but stayed her ruling pending a review by another judge, meaning he would have to remain in jail for the time being.

+Magistrate Judge Jan Adler also ordered Francis to wear a GPS monitoring device and install a sophisticated home security system that would allow monitoring of his whereabouts.

+During a detention hearing in U.S. District Court in San Diego, federal prosecutors objected to his release, saying Francis' wealth and connections would make it easy for him to leave the country.

 Glenn Defense Marine Asia is engaged in organizing port visits, providing security, setting up repairs and taking care of other details related to Navy stops at foreign harbors.

-The most senior officers touched by the investigation so far are Vice Admiral Ted Branch, the director of Naval Intelligence, and Rear Admiral Bruce Loveless, the director of Intelligence Operations.
+The most senior officers touched by the probe so far are Vice Admiral Ted Branch, the director of Naval Intelligence, and Rear Admiral Bruce Loveless, the director of Intelligence Operations.

 Their access to classified information was suspended earlier this month and they were put on temporary leave due to allegations of "inappropriate conduct."
-No charges have been filed against them at this point.
+No charges have been filed against them.

 U.S. Navy Commander Michael Misiewicz and Navy criminal investigations special agent John Beliveau were arrested on September 16, the same time as Francis, and charged with conspiracy to commit bribery.